farmOS/farmOS/docs/guide/areas.md

 ## Organizing areas hierarchically

-There are two ways to arrange areas hierarchically in farmOS
+There are two ways to arrange areas hierarchically in farmOS:

 1. When you are editing an individual area, click "Relations" at the bottom and use the "Parent" and "Weight" values to define the area's relationship to